Allen Lazard Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Lazard has averaged 27 receiving yards per game in his four career matchups against the Vikings, 14.5 fewer than his over/under for Sunday's game.

-- Lazard has caught a touchdown pass against the Vikings once, but did not have multiple TDs in that game.
+- In four matchups, Lazard has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Vikings.

-- The 269.7 yards per game the Vikings are giving up through the air makes them the NFL's 28th-ranked pass defense.
+- The 269.7 passing yards the Vikings yield per game makes them the NFL's 28th-ranked pass defense this season.

-- The Vikings have surrendered 26 touchdowns through the air (1.7 per game).
-They are 24th in the league in that category.
+- The Vikings' defense is 24th in the NFL, giving up 1.7 passing touchdowns per game.

 Recent Performances

-- Against the Browns last week, Lazard was targeted five times and picked up 45 yards on two receptions while scoring one touchdown.
+- In last week's game against the Browns, Lazard was targeted five times and recorded two catches for 45 yards (22.5 yards per catch) and scored one touchdown.

-- Lazard has 10 catches on 16 targets for 143 yards and two touchdowns in his last three games, averaging 47.7 yards per game.
+- Lazard's stat line over his last three games shows 10 catches for 143 yards and two touchdowns.
+He averaged 47.7 receiving yards per game and was targeted 16 times.

 Lazard's Green Bay Teammates